gitpan/Params-Validate/README.md

 But if you want to shoot yourself in the foot and just turn it off, go ahead!

-=head1 TAINT MODE
+# TAINT MODE

 The XS implementation of this module has some problems Under taint mode with version of Perl before 5.14.
-If validation I<fails>, then instead of getting the expected error message you'll get a message like "Insecure dependency in eval_sv".
+If validation _fails_, then instead of getting the expected error message you'll get a message like "Insecure dependency in eval\_sv".
 This can be worked around by either untainting the arguments yourself, using the pure Perl implementation, or upgrading your Perl.

-=head1 LIMITATIONS
+# LIMITATIONS

 Right now there is no way (short of a callback) to specify that something must be of one of a list of classes, or that it must possess